-Serum fibrinogen was measured at (30-40) weeks of gestation for one time in this study.
-Antenatal care was done to correct

-Anemia before the cases labor.
-Intrapartum care was done according to the patient case (Normal vaginal delivery, Instrumental delivery, vaginal and Cesarean section).
-The patients who had postpartum hemorrhage started bleeding after the 3rd stage of labor and within 3 hours labor.
-The patients who had postpartum hemorrhage were treated with one of the following according to the availability Fibrinogen Concentrate.
+Serum fibringen was measured at (30-40) weeks of gestation for one time in this study.
+Antenatal care was done to correct the Anemia cases before labor.
+Intrapartum care was done according to the patient case (Normal vaginal delivery, Instrumental vaginal delivery, and Cesarean section). patients who had postpartum hemorrhage started bleeding after the 3rd stage of labor and within 3 hours labor. patients who had postpartum hemorrhage were treated with one of the following according to the availability Fibrinogen Concentrate.
 Cryoprecipitate.
 Fresh Frozen Plasma.